mukeshsoni/llm-driven-analysis/README.md

 - [X] Implement a chat loop/assistant on the terminal where user can talk to the LLM
 - [X] Implement a simple MCP server and test with MCP inspector
 - [X] Implement a simple MCP client and test with our MCP server
-- [ ] Integrate our chat loop with the MCP client so that the LLM can use our MCP server.
-The kep is to have the chat loop as a method of MCP client.
+- [X] Integrate our chat loop with the MCP client so that the LLM can use our MCP server.
+The key is to have the chat loop as a method of MCP client.
+The MCP client takes care of both communicating with the LLM endpoint as well as making the tools calls to the appropriate MCP servers.
+- [ ] Use structured output with pydantic classes
 - [ ] Add an MCP server which runs SQL queries on some database.
 Will need to change the prompt too.
 - [ ] Expose the MCP client through an http api endpoint
 - [ ] Figure out how to handle concurrent sessions from multiple users